IgelVV/bg_shop_django/README.md

 ```python
 obj._prefetched_objects_cache
 ```
 - "How to see the raw SQL queries Django is running?"
+(debug-toolbar must be off, DEBUG=True)
 ```python
 from django.db import reset_queries
 from django.db import connection